No. 10 Creighton beats Pirates 89-75, 'Nova showdown is next

+''You're playing the No. 1 team in the country in a New Year's Eve showdown,'' point guard Maurice Watson said. ''This is what you dream for, playing the No. 1 team at your house in front of your fans and to come out and start your Big East play on a roll.''

+Creighton (13-0, 1-0) is off to its best start since the 1942-43 team opened 16-0, and the game against Villanova will match two of the nation's remaining unbeaten teams.

-OMAHA, Neb.
-(AP) -- Maurice Watson had 21 points and 10 assists, four other Creighton players scored in double figures and the 10th-ranked Bluejays opened Big East play with an 89-75 victory over Seton Hall on Wednesday night.
+Watson had 21 points and 10 assists against just two turnovers against Seton Hall, and four other Creighton players scored in double figures.

-Khyri Thomas and Justin Patton had 17 points apiece, Marcus Foster added 15 and Cole Huff had 13 for the Bluejays (13-0, 1-0), who are off to their best start since the 1942-43 team opened 16-0.
-They will meet top-ranked Villanova in Omaha on Saturday in a matchup of unbeatens.
+Khyri Thomas and Justin Patton had 17 points apiece, with Patton also grabbing nine rebounds in his matchup against one of the Big East's premier big men in Angel Delgado.

+Marcus Foster added 15 points and Cole Huff had 13 for the Bluejays, who outscored the Pirates 42-26 in the paint and converted Seton Hall's 18 turnovers into 27 points.

 Khadeen Carrington led the Pirates (10-3, 0-1) with 27 points and Desi Rodriguez, who came into the game 6 of 29 from 3-point range, made a career-high five 3s while scoring 24 points.